-This wine is clear in colour with bright yellow tones.
-On the nose, it is aromatically expressive with notes of ripe peaches, nectarines and jasmine.
-On the palate, it is well-balanced with well-integrated acidity and a long, lingering finish.
+Bright lemon in colour.
+On the nose, this wine boasts expressive notes of ripe peaches, nectarine and jasmine.
+On the palate, it is well balanced with crisp acidity and a refreshing finish.

 - Feature(s): Vegetarian

 Located 15 miles north-east of Lisbon, Bucelas is protected from the worst of the Atlantic weather systems by the Serra de Montejunto hills to the west and benefits from the moderating influence of the wide estuary of the Tagus river to the east.
 This favourable mesoclimate, combined with clay-limestone soils on rolling hills, provides the perfect growing environment for Portugal’s Arinto grape variety.
 With 75 hectares planted mainly with Arinto, Quinta da Romeira is purported to be the largest Arinto vineyard in the world.

 The 2018 vintage was characterised by high levels of rainfall and low temperatures at the beginning of the growing season.
 Temperatures rose significantly during a very dry August, but this heat was counteracted by cool nights and the grapes underwent an ideal slow ripening process, allowing them to develop precise flavours and aromatics whilst retaining a refreshing acidity.

 Upon arrival at the Quinta da Romeira winery, the grapes were very carefully destemmed in order to preserve their character.
 They were then gently pressed in a pneumatic press and underwent a short pre-fermentation maceration on the skins to extract maximum aromatics.
 Fermentation took place in stainless-steel tanks between 16 and 18°C. Following fermentation, the wine was kept on its fine lees for three months with regular bâtonnage.